William Henry Veno: Life

-The mystery of the Veno name
+Veno name

 The use of the name "Veno" is very mysterious.

 William himself seems to have implied that he "bought" the recipe for the cough mixture from a man in the USA called "Veno" (probably William Henry Veno).
 He then seems to at least partly if not fully, assume that man's identity.
 The obligation to do this appears linked to the product, and possibly some original agreement with the man.
 The most curious moment is therefore the day of registering his US patent: where he registered it in his true name but called the product "Veno's Cough Mixture".
 This was possibly to avoid a future legal challenge.
 One way or another, his adoption of the man's name is very strange.
 His later behaviour, especially his suicide, imply a hidden guilt not compensated by his wealth.
 A second theory is that there was no man "Veno" and Varney was echoing the name of Eno's Liver Salts which is certainly phonetically similar.

-If guilty of nothing else, he was guilty of abandoning his true family name.
-His humble beginnings perhaps caused him to have no pride in his actual name, making his choices easier.

 Family

-He married Mary Pearson (1878-1962) around 1910.
-They had an older son William Henry Veno (1901-1985) and a younger son George Veno (1910-1985).
+He married Mary Pearson (1878–1962) around 1910.
+They had two sons.